dpage/winpgbuild/README.md

 * libxslt [LIBXSLT_VERSION]
 * MIT Kerberos (krb5) [KRB5_VERSION].
 Note that this isn't used in the PostgreSQL build as it will cause compile errors.
 * OpenSSL [OPENSSL_VERSION]
+* ossp-uuid [OSSP_UUID_VERSION].
+Note that this isn't used in the PostgreSQL build as only mingw libraries are currently created.
 * zlib [ZLIB_VERSION]

 ### PostgreSQL